longevity-genie/just-chat/README.md

 - **GROQ**: A default API key is provided on the first run if no keys are present.
 However, this key is shared with other users and is rate-limited (you can get rate limit errors from time to time).
 We recommend getting your own key from [Groq](https://console.groq.com/playground).
 For additional LLM providers and their respective key configurations, please refer to the [LiteLLM Providers Documentation](https://docs.litellm.ai/docs/providers/).

+### Setting up MeiliSearch and adding additional sources

+We provide meilisearch semantic search with an ability to add your own documents.
+You can use corresponding REST API methods either via calls or with a default SWAGGER UI (just open just-chat-agents which uses localhost:8091 by default)
+For your own documents we use MISTRAL_OCR to parse PDFs, so if you want to upload PDFs, please add MISTRAL_API_KEY to env/.env.keys
+For autoannotation free GROQ key may no be enough because of rate limits.
+Please, either provide a paid GROQ key or change the model at annotation_agent.

 ### Logging and Observability